Labadi

 Labadi, also known as La, is a Peri-urban town in La Dade Kotopon Municipal District in the Greater Accra Region of Ghana.

 Location

 Footballers training at McDan La Town Park.

 Labadi is located along the coast of the Atlantic Ocean.
-Its distance by road from Kotoka International Airport is 7.11 kilometers (3.04 miles).
+Its distance by road from Accra International Airport is 7.11 kilometers (3.04 miles).
 It is bounded by Osu to the west and Teshie to the east.

 Politics

 Labadi is in the Dade Kotopon constituency, led by Rita Naa Odoley Sowah of the National Democratic Congress.
 She succeeded Vincent Sowah Odotei, a member of the New Patriotic Party, who also succeeded Nii Amasah Namoale of the National Democratic Congress.